Hardanges

 Hardanges (/fr/) is a French commune, located in Mayenne, Pays de la Loire, populated by 203 persons.
 The commune is part of the historic province of Maine (province).

 History

 The Latin form of the name Hardengia.
 It is formed of a Germanic medieval suffix -ing (indicating property), one of few such examples in West France.

 Geography

 Hardanges is located 11 km from Villaines-la-Juhel and 17 km from Mayenne.
 The N12 road is 7 km from the commune.

 Hardagnes is a rural commune, as such it is part of those communes judged "sparse or very sparse" by the French Insee.
 As the commune is part of the Aire d'attraction of Mayenne, it is a Crown Commune.

+The commune is made up of the following collection of villages and hamlets, Les Aulnais, La Thébaudière, La Morandière, Hardanges, La Rongère, La Bérachère, La Martelière and La Chasseguerre.